 Serving Recommendations

-The obvious answer here is curry chicken and rice with a side of freshly baked naan–but feel free to serve this dish however you’d like!
-Just me know what you try in the comments below.
+The obvious answer here is curry chicken and rice with a side of freshly baked naan (or keto naan)–but feel free to serve this dish however you’d like.

-This easy keto chicken curry has 7g total carbs, and 5g net carbs per serving, with 6 servings per the recipe below.
-Now, there are ways to cut the carbs in curry even more, just know it will totally change the flavor of the recipe.
-For example, you can:
+- Carbs: This keto chicken curry has 7 g total carbs, and 5 g net carbs per serving.
+There are ways to cut the carbs in curry even more, just know it’ll change the flavor of the recipe.
+You can: Skip the onion or diced tomatoes.

 Print Recipe Pin RecipeIngredients